Prudhvi-pln/ConfigTUI/README.md

 - [ ] Ability to search within tree
 - [x] Add / remove new items in the yaml
 - [x] Preserve comments in the yaml
+- [ ] Add Word wrap to edit long values
+- [ ] Maintain positions when keys are edited
+- [x] Add support for various configuration types.
+  - Currently supports yaml, json and works for toml, ini or any configuration which can be loaded as json

 ## Limitations
  - ~~Cannot preserve comments or any decorators on saving a yaml file.~~ Fixed in v1.2